BibleClinger/DSPassTranslator/README.md

 Clone this repository, and run `npm start` in the main directory.

-# Help.
-I'm a user, and I just want to run it.
+# "Help.
+I'm a user, and I just want to run it."

 Check out the Releases section.